 - You have something unusual: ML model bundling, custom Java VM tuning, etc.

-A Dockerfile is also the right move when you want builds to be portable across PaaS providers — every PaaS supports docker build; only some support Buildpacks or Nixpacks.
+A Dockerfile is also the right move when you want builds to be portable across providers — every platform supports docker build.

 - You're shipping a standard web app in a popular language.